nubot-nudt/gazebo_visual/README.md

 For the definition of "**/Shoot**" service, when "ShootPos" equals to -1, this is a ground pass.
 In this case, "strength" is the inital speed you would like the soccer ball to have.
 When "ShootPos" equals to 1, this is a lob shot.
 In this case, "strength" is useless since the strength is calculated by the Gazebo plugin automatically and the soccer ball would follow a parabola path to enter the goal area.
 If the robot successfully kicks the ball out even if it failed to goal, the service response "ShootIsDone" is true.

 For the definition of the "**omnivision/OmniVisionInfo**" topic, there are three new message types: "BallInfo", "ObstaclesInfo" and "RoboInfo".
 The field "robotinfo" is a vector.
-Before introducing the format of these new messages, two other message types "Point2d" and "PPoint" are used in their definitions:
+Before introducing the format of these new messages, three other message types "Point2d", "PPoint" and "Angle" are used in their definitions:
 ```
 # Point2d.msg, reperesenting a 2-D point.
 float32 x				# x component